≥ 92% of participants will know how to assess and care for their own mental health as nurses.

 In general, psychologists attend graduate school in psychology.
 If the psychologist has a doctorate, this indicates that they have completed four to six years of didactic coursework, followed by one to two years of supervised direct patient therapy work (APA, 2017a).

 Psychiatrists attend medical school and then undergo residency training, specifically in psychiatry (APA, 2017a).
-Psychiatrists can provide both therapy and can prescribe medications if needed.
+Psychiatrists can provide both therapy and prescribe medications if needed.

 Psychiatric/mental health nurse practitioners (PMHNPs) attend undergraduate nursing school with clinicals, followed by graduate nursing school with intensive clinicals involving psychiatric patients across the lifespan.
 Some nurse practitioners go to graduate nursing school initially for another specialty, such as family practice or pediatric primary care, and then decide to specialize further in psychiatry/mental health care.
 When they choose to do this, they attend a one to two-year psychiatric/mental health nurse practitioner post-master certificate program to gain didactic knowledge and clinical training with psychiatric patients across the lifespan.
 They can then take a national board examination to become certified as a psychiatric/mental health nurse practitioner.
-PMHNPs are educated and certified to provide medication management with psychotropics, but they also can be trained to be able to provide therapy services.
+PMHNPs are educated and certified to provide medication management with psychotropics, but they can also be trained to provide therapy services.

+As mentioned, this list is not all-inclusive.
 We will spend just a few minutes discussing a couple of these types of therapy to give you an idea of why there are different types and indications for use.

-As a nurse, I am sure you have heard of Cognitive Behavioral Therapy or CBT.
+As a nurse, I am sure you have heard of CBT.
 CBT is evidence-based and one of the most widely used forms of therapy (Psychology Today, 2022).
-It is a form of psychotherapy that works on identifying negative or maladaptive thoughts, bringing awareness to those thoughts, learning to challenge them, and ultimately working to change thinking patterns to be more realistic, positive, and adaptive to your life situations (Psychology Today, 2022).
+It is a form of psychotherapy that works on identifying negative or maladaptive thoughts, bringing awareness to those thoughts, learning to challenge them, and ultimately working to change thinking patterns to be more realistic, positive, and adaptive to life situations (Psychology Today, 2022).
 Some of us struggle with cognitive distortions like all-or-nothing thinking, where we see all good or all bad without any gray area, or catastrophizing, where we assume that the worst possible thing will always happen (Psychology Today, 2022).
 CBT can help change those thought processes!

-Dialectical Behavioral Therapy, or DBT, is another relatively well-known type of therapy.
+DBT is another relatively well-known type of therapy.
 This therapy focuses on educating the individual and providing specific skills for managing intense emotions and healthier social relationships (Psychology Today, n.d.-a).
 It is also often used in situations of chronic suicidal ideation (Psychology Today, n.d.-a).
 It is the treatment of choice for many personality disorders, such as borderline personality disorder (Psychology Today, n.d.-a).
 It is also often used for those who are struggling with anxiety, depression, bipolar disorder, substance use, bulimia, and binge-eating disorder (Psychology Today, n.d.-a).

-As you can see, there are many forms of therapy for many different types of indications of mental health conditions.
+As you can see, there are many forms of therapy for many different types of mental health conditions.
 There is something out there for everyone.
 Even couples or marriage therapy could be beneficial for relationships.

 It is important to note that therapy can be initiated at any time as long as you have a goal in mind.
 You do not have to wait until the crisis point before seeking professional help.
 It is an even better idea to start working with a therapist when you initially begin struggling or are having trouble getting past something traumatic or challenging in your life so that you can have someone help you through times, to be accessible in case it escalates to the level of a crisis, or to be available to you in the event of emergencies, and to help prevent a crisis; having that person assist you in processing emotions, identifying triggers, and helping you to adapt your thinking to healthier thought patterns.